dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 in.
 What we call *packages* in PHP are known as *modules* in Go (packages are something else - see [packages](#namespaces-vs.-packages)).

-To require a new package use `go get`
+To require a new module use `go get`

 ```bash
 $ go get github.com/stretchr/testify